MaestroMurshid/WordSmasher/README.md

 ## Features of this Project

-Choose Different Difficulty
+1.Choose Different Difficulty
-Challenge Against Friends
+2.Challenge Against Friends
-Leaderboard
+3.Leaderboard

 ## How to use:-